14 Computer Facts That Are Not True

 FACT? – Internet Spring Cleaning takes place on March 31st.

 Of course, that thing about the annual Spring Cleaning of the Internet on March 31st is totally fake.
-They do that on April 1st.
+They do that on April 1st, of course!

 Do you know a “fact that’s not true” that I didn’t cover here?
 Post your comment below!